actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 Like any other Java class, we can create instances of the `PerformPatrol` class with the `new` keyword.
 The result is a Java object that can be used as an agent goal.
 We just need to tell the agent to pursue this object as a goal, like we did in the  `exampleBehavior()` method.

+## Exercise A2: Execute the Goal Periodically

+The result of the previous exercise is a cleaner agent that performs a single patrol round and then stops.
+Create a copy of the `SimpleCleanerAgent.java` named `SimpleCleanerAgentA1.java` to keep your code of the previous exercise.

+Now we want to make the agent start over with a new patrol round whenever a patrol round is finished.
+This is very easy in Jadex.
+Just change the `@Goal` annotation to `@Goal(recur=true)`.
+Execute the `Main` class and observe that the agent restarts to patrol after having completed a patrol round.

+### The `recur` Flag for Goals

+By default, a goal is considered to be finished after it has been processed by the agent.
+As a result the goal is removed from the agent and does not trigger new plans (cf. Exercise A1).
+This behavior can be changed with the `recur` flag.
+When `recur` is set to true, the goal processing restarts after each completion of the goal.
+As a result, in our revised cleaner agent the process is as follows:
+1. We create the goal and add it with `dispatchTopLevelGoal()`.
+2. The Jadex framework selects the `exampleBehavior()` as a suitable plan and executes the method.
+3. Our plan implementation in that method causes the agent to move to the specified locations on after another and finally the plan method returns.
+4. The Jadex framework notices that the plan is finished and considers the goal processing to be complete.
+5. In Exercise A1 the goal would now be dropped because processing is finished.
+Due to the `recur=true` flag, in this exercise, the goal processing restarts at step 2.

+## Exercise A3: Multiple Plans for a Goal